73. The Actual Generation of Bodhicitta

 Take refuge and arouse bodhicitta.

 Of course, it’s not possible to deliver each and every sentient being from samsara until it’s empty, but this is the way for us to aspire, which reflects exactly the sublime quality of bodhicitta.
 Some of you here may have received the bodhisattva vows; you should then follow the liturgy to renew the vows every day, ideally six times, if not, then three times, or at least once a day.
 There is no stipulation that you must be in the presence of a teacher to receive bodhisattva vows; the representatives of the Three Jewels will do just fine.
-The Three Jewels can be physical ones in your shrine room, or, if that’s unavailable, mentally created an image of the buddha, a stupa, and sacred scriptures of sutra and tantra, such as the Condensed Transcendent Wisdom, The Way of the Bodhisattvas, Tantra of the Web of Magical Illusion, Chanting the Names of Manjushri, or The Innermost Heart Drop of the Guru (Lama Yangtik).
-Having established your support, then you formally arouse bodhicitta, which will elevate you to the level of a bodhisattva right away; or else you’ll remain forever an ordinary being.
+The Three Jewels can be physical ones in your shrine room, or, if that’s unavailable, mentally create an image of the buddha, a stupa, and sacred scriptures of sutra and tantra, such as the Condensed Transcendent Wisdom, The Way of the Bodhisattvas, Tantra of the Web of Magical Illusion, Chanting the Names of Manjushri, or The Innermost Heart Drop of the Guru (Lama Yangtik).
+Having established your support, then you formally arouse bodhicitta, which will elevate you to the level of a bodhisattva immediately; or else you’ll remain forever an ordinary being.

 Recite the following vajra words three times: